HttpAnimation/Bondi-Sream/README.md

-# This project is not done yet let me get it in alpha then it will be public
+# This project is just my server so note that a lot of things won't work if you don't have my pc
 # Bondi-Sream

 ### Bondi-Sream is a video streamer for anything with a browser